 State Custody: When the state has custody of a minor and the child has been removed from the home, the state assumes legal guardianship of the child and the same rules apply.
 The social worker in charge of the case is granted parental rights but this does not remove the rights of the parents.
 Note that the social worker is the legal guardian, not the caregiver.

 Parent Information: Care should be taken when sharing information about one parent to the other.
 This especially concerns location, and credit card, and insurance numbers.
-If possible, that information should not be included in the minor’s medical records.
+If possible, that information should not be included in the minor’s medical record.
 If this is not possible, and one parent has concerns, they should consult with an attorney on how to legally revoke this access.

 Minor Control: Some minors have control of their own records.
 In general, HIPAA says that if the minor can consent to their own treatment then the minor alone has access rights.
 State law determines when a minor can consent to their own treatment.